We recommend the following tips for ways to revitalise relationships and increase your level of intimacy with others.

 Stonewalling or pretending that nothing is wrong can be a damaging strategy in any relationship.
 As can walking out on a partner.

 The strategy puts the other in the dog house.
 It’s a passive way of using aggression, but it’s aggression none the less.

 Accepting that something is wrong in the interactions with another, and finding a way to raise the issue with that person, allows the possibility of exploring something new for both people.
 We need an emphasis on “I feel…” statements (rather than “You did…” statements) for this to be successful.

 4: Don’t Fall Into the Anxious Vs. Avoidant Trap

 A quite common pattern in relationships is one person being the anxious chaser and the other the avoidant distancer.
 (In fact, in the good times they’re very attracted to each other, and that may be a factor in them getting into a relationship in the first place!)

 The trouble with this dynamic is that the more the chaser chases the more the distancer distances.
-Much good work can be done in Relationship Counselling in uncovering the ways in which this dynamic is unconscious in a relationship, and enabling the partners to find a middle group of security in which they can meet.
+Good work can be done in Relationship Counselling in uncovering the ways in which this dynamic is unconscious in a relationship, and enabling the partners to find a middle ground of security in which they can meet.
 In some cases this work holds the golden key to intimacy.